-We also run three award schemes.
+We also run five award schemes.
 The most well known is the IPA Effectiveness Awards which demonstrates how agencies, and their clients, have measured marketing payback.
 This scheme is widely recognised as the most rigorous effectiveness awards scheme in the world.
 We also run schemes to showcase creativity in healthcare (Best of Health Awards) and to highlight online media owner servicing levels (MOAs).

 In promoting the value of agencies, our aim is to influence the wider business, social and regulatory worlds so that our members can thrive and prosper.
 This means protecting their interests and promoting the advertising sector as a force for good in society, and as a driver of growth in the broader context of the economy.